 - Biome for code formatting and linting.

-Then, follow these steps (don't forget to replace my-new-project
+Then, follow these steps (don't forget to replace moon-project

 with your project name):